krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 EFS is a file share for Linux instances.
 FSx for Lustre is a high performance file share and it currently supports only Linux instances.
 FSx for Lustre also supports a link to S3 bucket where the objects can accessed and stored using file system commands

+#### Your customer is a small business that works with lot of images .
+These images need to be backed up in a secure offsite location.
+Images are accessed very often initially and then rarely accessed after few days.
+However, when needed, it needs to be accessible as quickly as possible.
+How can you use AWS Cloud Storage for this?

+Use AWS Storage Gateway deployed as a File Gateway

+File Gateway configuration can locally cache frequently used data and for data that is not in cache, it can retrieve from AWS.
+It automatically and securely backsup file to S3.
+Volume gateway is used as block storage and not suitable for this requirement.